Fox Point, Providence, Rhode Island: Government

 Fox Point is located within Ward One.
 Ward One is currently represented in the Providence City Council by Democrat John Goncalves.

 Parks

 India Point Park

 India Point Park is located along the northern shore of Narragansett Bay, at Green Jacket Shoal and the confluence of the Seekonk and the Providence River.
 The park is the only large expanse of Bay-side shoreline in Providence preserved for public use.

-Interstate 195 separates the park from the rest of Fox Point.
-Construction plans for the relocation of 195 include a new, larger pedestrian bridge over the interstate to allow better access between the park and the rest of India Point.

-Friends of India Point Park is a notable citizens organization interested in maintaining the park.
+Friends of India Point Park is a local citizens organization interested in maintaining the park.